 Krug, a player in the spy game, has managed (not knowing this himself) to connect peripherally to the Tattersby tragedy.
 He lies undiscovered in his rooms, waiting for a rendezvous that will not occur.
 Atherleigh, Simon’s older brother had been a hunted man.
 Agnes, the chemist’s partner in free love, mother of his heir, has also been brought to bay….by a glass-eyed man, whose quarry is human.
 Read all.

 Danger rises.
-The spirit-seekers, self-possessed (this always preferrable) when dealing with the dead, are rattled by the assassin Falco.
+The spirit seekers, self-possessed (this always preferable) when dealing with the dead, are rattled by the assassin Falco.
 Those who hired him have failed to estimate him to his own valuation.
-And Falco, veteran of WWI’s atrocities, knows it, that he cannot alter this — that what the living are meant to have, a heart, is dead within him, though among the living he walks.
+And Falco, veteran of WWI’s atrocities, knows it, that he cannot alter this — that what the living are meant to have is dead within him, though among the living he walks.
 He will, by stacking bodies, make the great men who begin wars hear him.
 So he intends.